 The UK system is based upon tax privileges, so contributions are tax allowable on the part of both the employer and the member as this supposedly gives an incentive to make adequate retirement provision.
 However, there are limits on the extent of tax privileged pension contributions based upon the annual allowance.
 There is also an overall limit on the extent of the tax privileged pension fund size which can be accumulated over a working lifetime.

 Investment ― the fund accumulates over time.
 This arises from the investment activities of those who manage the fund with income and (hopefully) capital gains being generated.
 If the pension scheme is a defined contribution (DC) scheme then the investment risk is entirely borne by the member.
-If the scheme is a defined benefit (DB) scheme, poor investment returns can result in the employer (and possibly the members) having to pay more into the scheme than anticipated in order to
+If the scheme is a defined benefit (DB) scheme, poor investment returns can result in the employer (and possibly the members) having to pay more into the scheme

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.